 How To Harvest And Store Pumpkins And Winter Squash

-Are you wondering how to harvest and store your pumpkins and squash to keep them for winter use?
+Are you wondering how to harvest and store your pumpkins and winter squash to keep them fresh?
 Over the years I’ve kept a number of different squashes and pumpkins for winter cooking, with varying results.
 Here are some tips to increase the storage life of these tasty, nutritious fruits.
 (Yes, botanically speaking, they are actually fruits!)

 Harvesting Your Pumpkins & Squash

 Wait until the fruits are fully colored, and have stopped growing before you harvest them.
 The skin should be hard and will lose some of its shine when it is ready to pick.
 If they aren’t ripe, the skin hasn’t had time to toughen up…which makes it more susceptible to nicks, scrapes, and rot.